 It can air fry and pressure cook like the best of them, but what truly sets this new Foodi model apart is the SteamCrisp mode.
 SteamCrisp simultaneously steams and cooks the food while essentially frying or boiling its surface.
-What you get is a juicy inside and a crispy outside without the risk of either drying or undercooking your food.
+You get a juicy inside and a crispy outside without the risk of drying or undercooking your food.

 There’s also an included plug-in smart thermometer that allows you to set a goal temperature for your meat without the need to check it that often.

-While it can seem pretty expensive at $350, the features, versatility and convenience that the new Foodi provides is unmatched.
+While it can seem pretty expensive at $350, the features, versatility and convenience that the new Foodi provides are unmatched.
 You can also often find coupons for $75 off.

-3. Best value air fryer pressure cooker: Instant Pot Duo Crisp 11-in-1 Pressure Cooker
+4. Best value air fryer pressure cooker: Instant Pot Duo Crisp 11-in-1 Air Fryer Pressure Cooker

 Combining an air fryer with a pressure cooker seemed like a no-brainer, and the pressure cooker titan Instant Pot did just that.
-The Duo Crisp can do everything a regular pressure multi-cooker does (steaming, slow cooking, even yogurt-making), plus air frying thanks to its specialized lid.
+The Duo Crisp can do everything a regular pressure multi-cooker does (steaming, slow cooking and even yogurt-making), plus air frying thanks to its specialized lid.

 One lid resembles the regular pressure cooker lid that comes with other Instant Pot models.
 The other one has a fan that helps circulate the air around the basket and push the heat in order to, essentially, broil the surface of the food.